Promiscuity: Other animals

 In the animal world, some species, including birds such as swans and fish such as Neolamprologus pulcher, once believed monogamous, are now known to engage in extra-pair copulations.
 One example of extra-pair fertilization (EPF) in birds is the black-throated blue warblers.
 Though it is a socially monogamous species, both males and females engage in EPF.

 The Darwin-Bateman paradigm, which states that males are typically eager to copulate while females are more choosy about whom to mate with, has been confirmed by a meta-analysis.
+There is, however, continued debate about the utility and pitfalls of the Bateman perspective.

+Risks

+Promiscuity may increase the risk of acquiring sexually transmitted infections.